Top 10 Best Star Wars Villains

 It's particularly annoying in the Marvel universe when villains are redeemed just before death.
 Aside from Vader and Loki, to some extent, everyone else has just pissed me off.
 It was acceptable when Revan turned to the light side in the middle of his life, rather than at the last second like Kylo Ren.

 People argue whether or not he was pure evil.
-He did use his last moment to save his wife and daughter, whom he values more than anything else, even above power.
-He was trying to stop the Nano killers, but the main reason was that it would endanger his daughter.
-Even after all these years, Anakin's death impacted him.
-He also stated that he did NOT regret his actions, but he also noted that nobody seemed to care about him anymore and they never tried to bring him back.
+He did use his last moment to save his wife and daughter, whom he valued more than anything else, even above power.
+He was trying to stop the nano-killers, but the main reason was that it would endanger his daughter.

 Agreed!
 Aurra left Bossk to rot in prison and just used and bullied Boba, then acted like a weak coward and left Boba caught.
-Castas just acted like a jerk to both of them and he didn't care what Bossk had to say, giving him zero respect.
+Castas just acted like a jerk to both of them and didn't care what Bossk had to say, giving him zero respect.